riverford/compound/README.md

 ```
 ## More examples and documentation

-Detailed documentation and examples and documentation are found on [github pages](https://riverford.github.io/compound)
+Detailed documentation and examples and documentation are found on the [github pages](https://riverford.github.io/compound)

 ## Influences